COVID-19: Student Information

 Indigenous Student Services

-We are continuing to offer services remotely through phone or email for students who self-identify as First Nations (status and non-status), MĂ©tis or Inuit.
+All services are being offered remotely through phone, email and WebEx for students who self-identify as First Nations (status and non-status), Métis or Inuit.

-We provide specialized support services to Indigenous students, which includes: 1:1 student advising, transitional support, academic support, career advising, advocacy, referrals and traditional knowledge advising.
+We provide specialized support services to Indigenous students, which includes: 1:1 student advising, transitional support, academic support, advocacy, culturally appropriate referrals, and traditional knowledge advising.

 - Bursary application support

-Check out our Facebook Page for more information and to stay up to date about upcoming programming and cultural resources.
+Check out our Facebook Page or our culturally safe, virtual space on the Fleming Mobile app for more information and to stay connected!

 Staff contact information